 - d.
 Home Address is considered to be the address where the child normally lives.
 Where care is split and a child moves between two addresses, the household in receipt of the child benefit would normally be the address used but the admission body reserve the right to request other proofs as fit the individual circumstance.
 Applicants should not state a childminder's or other relative's address. - e.
 Sibling is defined in these arrangements as full, half or step brothers and sisters, adopted and foster brothers and sisters who are living at the same address and are part of the same family unit.
 This does not include cousins or other family relationships. - f.
 A waiting list for children who have not been offered a place will be kept and will be ranked according to the Admission Criteria.
 The waiting list does not consider the date the application was received or the length of time a child's name has been on the waiting list.
 This means that a child's position on the list may change if another applicant is refused a place and their child has higher priority in the admissions criteria.
 The waiting list will be retained until at least the end of December of the relevant year of the admissions process. - g.
 For 'In Year' applications received outside the normal admissions round, if places are available they will be offered to those who apply.
 Direct application to the school can now be made under this heading.
-If there are places available but more applicants than places then the published oversubscription criteria will be applied. - h.
-If an application for admission has been turned down by the Governing Body, parents can appeal to an Independent Appeals Panel.
-Parents must be allowed at least twenty school days from the date of notification that their application was unsuccessful to submit that appeal.
-Parents must give reasons for appealing in writing and the decision of the Appeals Panel is binding on the Governors.
+If there are places available but more applicants than places then the published oversubscription criteria will be applied.

-Created by Liverpool Archdiocese Version Policy reviewed by Headteacher Formally approved by Governors' Policy Committee Review Date Page 3 of 4 16 March 2015 3.00 29-01-2018 30-01-2018 Spring Term 2019 i.
-The Governing Body reserve the right to withdraw the offer of a school place where false evidence is received in relation to the application.
+Created by Liverpool Archdiocese Version Policy reviewed by Headteacher For formal approval by Governors' Policy Committee Review Date Page 3 of 4 16 March 2015 4.00 18-10-2022 18-10-2022 Spring Term 2023